SariskaIO/logging-service/README.md

 3. kubectl port-forward service/quickstart-kb-http -n logging-test 5601

-## Architecture
+## CRD

-You can define outputs (destinations where you want to send your log messages, for example, Elasticsearch, or and Amazon S3 bucket), and flows that use filters and selectors to route log messages to the appropriate outputs.
+You can define `outputs` (destinations where you want to send your log messages, for example, Elasticsearch, or and Amazon S3 bucket), and `flows` that use filters and selectors to route log messages to the appropriate outputs.
 You can also define cluster-wide outputs and flows, for example, to use a centralized output that namespaced users cannot modify.

 You can configure the Logging operator using the following Custom Resource Definitions.

-logging - Represents a logging system.
-Includes Fluentd and Fluent-bit configuration.
-Specifies the controlNamespace.
-Fluentd and Fluent-bit will be deployed in the controlNamespace output - Defines an Output for a logging flow.
+- [logging](https://banzaicloud.com/docs/one-eye/logging-operator/configuration/crds/v1beta1/logging_types/) - Represents a logging system.
+Includes `Fluentd` and `Fluent-bit` configuration.
+Specifies the `controlNamespace`.
+Fluentd and Fluent-bit will be deployed in the `controlNamespace`
+- [output](https://banzaicloud.com/docs/one-eye/logging-operator/configuration/crds/v1beta1/output_types/) - Defines an Output for a logging flow.
 This is a namespaced resource.
+See also `clusteroutput`.
-See also clusteroutput. flow - Defines a logging flow with filters and outputs.
-You can specify selectors to filter logs by labels.
-Outputs can be output or clusteroutput.
+- [flow](https://banzaicloud.com/docs/one-eye/logging-operator/configuration/crds/v1beta1/flow_types/) - Defines a logging flow with `filters` and `outputs`.
+You can specify `selectors` to filter logs by labels.
+Outputs can be `output` or `clusteroutput`.
 This is a namespaced resource.
+See also `clusterflow`.
-See also clusterflow. clusteroutput - Defines an output without namespace restriction.
-Only effective in controlNamespace. clusterflow - Defines a logging flow without namespace restriction.
+- [clusteroutput](https://banzaicloud.com/docs/one-eye/logging-operator/configuration/crds/v1beta1/clusteroutput_types/) - Defines an output without namespace restriction.
+Only effective in `controlNamespace`.
+- [clusterflow](https://banzaicloud.com/docs/one-eye/logging-operator/configuration/crds/v1beta1/output_types/) - Defines a logging flow without namespace restriction.

 ## Enriching the logs